 The Cooke Summer Academy (CSA) is a six-week summer program for Cooke students designed to reinforce the academic and social skills acquired during the school year.
-Students participate in a small group, multi-sensory, thematic-based learning environment with integrated related services, including speech and language therapy, counseling, and occupational therapy.
+Students participate in a small group, multi-sensory, thematic-based learning environment with integrated related services, which may include speech and language therapy, counseling, and occupational therapy.
 Students are grouped based on differentiated learning profiles and are assessed continuously throughout the six-week program.

-Social skills, health and fitness, and the development of personal interests are reinforced through afternoon extracurricular activities.
-These weekly activities may include swimming at the local recreation center, yoga, drumming, cooking, arts and crafts, chess and other board games, technology, basketball, trips to the park, museums, monuments and other cultural or historic points of interest in the City.
+Social skills, health and fitness, and the development of personal interests are reinforced through extracurricular activities.
+These weekly activities may include yoga, drumming, cooking, arts and crafts, chess and other board games, technology, basketball, trips to the park, museums, monuments and other cultural or historic points of interest in the City.
 Trips complement and enhance the thematic academic work and provide students with hands-on experiences to connect their classroom learning with the New York City community.